COSHH (incls. Chemicals and Biological Agents)

 - Chemical Waste Disposal Procedure

 If your School/Department intends to produce and supply unique chemicals then the CLP Regulations will apply immediately (as will REACH).
-Further information is available in from HSS or:
+Further information is available from Health & Safety or:

 The Table of harmonised entries in Annex VI to CLP ECHA has prepared an excel table containing all updates to the harmonised classification and labeling of hazardous substances, which are available in Table 3.1 of Annex VI to the CLP Regulation.
 The excel table containing all updates to the harmonised classification and labeling of hazardous substance is available here.

-From the 1st June 2015 the type of warning labels on hazardous substances distributed / supplied by manufacturers etc changed from the traditional 'orange square' to the world standard 'diamond' shape.
+From the 1st June 2015 the type of warning labels on hazardous substances distributed / supplied by manufacturers etc changed from the once traditional 'orange square' to the world standard 'diamond' shape.
 Many of the images stayed the same but numerous new warning images were also introduced.